Yorafa/coursenote/public/content/csc369/7 Paging and Address Translation.md

   - CPU ISA(Instruction Set Architecture) has instructions for manipulating TLB (i.e. add, read, invalidate, flush (invalidate all), etc.)
   - OS ensure that TLB and Page Table are consistent (i.e. invalidate the TLB entry when page table entry's protection bits is changed)
   - Reload TLB on a process context switch (i.e. flush TLB), which is expensive

+## more about memory allocation

+We allocate memory for a process in two ways:
+1. fixed space algorithm:
+   - each process is given a limit of pages it can use
+   - when it reaches the limit, it replaces from its own pages (local replacement)
+   - processes may do well while others may suffer (unfair)
+2. variable space algorithms:
+   - process' set of pages grows and shrinks dynamically
+   - can use global replacement: one process can ruin it for the rest
+   - or local replacement: replacement and set size are separate

+### Sharing

+When we introduce about process, we know that private virtual address spaces protect applcation from each other.
+We also know we can use some system call to share memory between processes.
+How can we implement it using paging?
+- have PTEs in both tables map to the same physical frame, but its virtual address can differ or not
+  - if different: flexible but pointer inside the shared memory segement are invalid (i.e. pointer uses virtual address)
+  - if same: less flexible but shared pointers are valid.
+- each PTE can have different protection values
+- must update both PTEs when page become invalid

+We also use copy-on-write to save memory.
+The idea is to share pages between parent and child processes until one of them writes to the page.
+Then the page is copied and the processes are no longer sharing the page.
+- shared pages are marked read-only
+  - Writes generate a protection fault, trap to OS, then copy page, change page mapping in page table, enable write permission, restart write instruction
+- `fork()` system call makes copy of process including virtual address space (no copy-on-write)